How to Install Kate Text Editor on Ubuntu

 Update Kate via Snap

 Snap packages update automatically in the background.
-However, you can manually trigger an update for all Snap applications with:
+Alternatively, you can manually trigger an update for all Snap applications:

 sudo snap refresh